Jump to

 80 %

 Are you looking to launch a career working with animals?
-Studying the Level 3 in Animal Management will provide you with a broad range of knowledge and understanding about a wide variety of animals, whilst enabling your progression by developing your employability skills and preparing you for further study.
+Studying the Level 3 in Animal Management will provide you with a broad range of knowledge and experience with a wide variety of animal species and potential career paths, developing your employability skills whilst enabling your progression by preparing you for Higher Education.

-The course will provide you with a basis of academic, technical, and practical skills regarding the care of companion, farm, and exotic animals in various industries.
-In year two, you will be able to study specific modules related to one of three pathways:
+The course will provide you with a basis of academic and practical skills regarding the care of domestic and exotic animals commonly found in various industries.

 You will have the exciting opportunity to work with a range of species in our highly prized and industry-relevant animal unit, including otters, wallabies, and lemurs; cuscus, chameleon, and cockroaches; tortoises, tarantula, and tenrec; alongside our specialist nocturnal room, reptile room, and aquatics room.
-From meerkats and skunks to hamsters and goats, you will develop animal handling and husbandry skills for each species you work within their specialist environments, building knowledge and learning to look critically at appropriate animal behaviour, habitat and welfare.
+From mongoose and monkeys to hamsters and goats, you will develop animal handling and husbandry skills for each species you work within their specialist environments, applying the knowledge learnt in theory lessons to look critically at appropriate animal behaviour, captive habitats, and promoting positive welfare states.

 Course Information